ahmedosm/saga-axon-server-spring-boot/README.md

 # Telr Bank acount mangment
-**taks requiremtns**
+**task Objectives**

- Your task is to develop a backend for a banking platform capable of serving the following functions through APIs:
+ to develop a backend for a banking platform capable of serving the following functions through APIs:

  1. Withdraw cash from an account.
  2. Deposit cash to an account